By Spain specialist Allan

 The Golden Triangle

-Just a short walk apart, the Golden Triangle is the local nickname for the city’s three premier museums: Museo del Prado, Museo Thyssen-Bornemisza and Centro de Arte Reina Sofía.
+Just a short walk apart, the Golden Triangle is the local nickname for Madrid’s three premier museums: Museo del Prado, Museo Thyssen-Bornemisza and Centro de Arte Reina Sofía.

 The jewel in Madrid’s crown, the Prado was created by the Spanish Bourbons to rival the Louvre.
 The sprawling neoclassical building holds one of the world’s biggest art collections, with works from the late medieval period through to the early years of the 20th century.
 It shines a spotlight on Spanish artists like Velázquez, Goya and Francisco de Zurbarán, but also includes blockbuster names from around Europe — Hieronymus Bosch, Fra Angelico, Tintoretto, Titian and Rubens, to name a few.